-If you don't happen to have RMB on you at the time, note that the ATM in the lobby of Shaoyuan does not accept Visa.
-To use a Visa card, go out of Shaoyuan, turn right and keep walking until you reach the Wumei minimart.
+If you don't happen to have RMB on you at the time (and why don't you, you silly individual?), note that the ATM in the lobby of Shaoyuan does not accept Visa.
+To use a Visa card, go out of Shaoyuan, turn right and keep walking until you reach the 物美 Wùměi minimart.
 To the right of the minimart is a bank with ATMs, all accepting Visa and other international debit cards.